 The NHS is to start offering people HIV injections every two months to keep the virus at bay.
-The new treatment will reduce the receiving of drugs from 365 to six times per year.

 Approximately 100,000 people have HIV in Britain.
 An estimated 13,000 people in England will be eligible for the treatment, which will replace daily pills.

 The treatment is only suitable for those who have already achieved undetectable virus levels in the blood while taking tablets.

 HIV is still incurable, yet the virus can be controlled by taking antiretroviral tablets daily.

 However, taking tablets every day is inconvenient; many forget to take them, some suffer from pill fatigue or have difficulty swallowing.

 Professor Chloe Orkin, an expert in HIV at the Queen Mary University of London, says at a press conference: “It would release people with HIV from the burden of daily oral therapy, and offer them only six treatments per year instead.